linode/docs/docs/security/getting-started-with-selinux.md

 	#     mls - Multi Level Security protection.
 	SELINUXTYPE=targeted

 The uncommented lines can be changed to any state.
-After changing the state of SELinux, `reboot` the machine for the changes to take place.
+After changing the state of SELinux, `reboot` the machine for the changes to take effect.

 ### SELinux Context

-Before switching to the `enforce` state in SELinux, You have to understand contexts, as they pertain to SELinux.
+Before switching to the `enforce` state in SELinux, you have to understand contexts, as they pertain to SELinux.

 	[root@centos ~]# useradd user
 	[root@centos ~]# su user